intel/rohd-hcl/doc/components/multiplier.md

 equal to the sum of the widths of the main inputs.
 Similar to the `Multiplier`, the signs of the operands are either fixed by a parameter, or runtime selectable, e.g.:   `signedMultiplicand` or `selectSignedMultiplicand`.
-The output of the multiplier also has a signal telling us if the result is to be treated as signed.
+The output of the multiply-accumulate also has a signal telling us if the result is to be treated as signed.

 We have a